tjhrulz/Monstercat-Suite/README.md

 - [ ] Pull colors from album art since it will be a background option
 - [ ] Add genre color complimentary color that user can toggle on, (Is there a way to do this programmatically?
 Not sure how complimentary colors work) Ie the one I see all the time blue background with yellow everything else
 - [ ] Right align right hand stats as an option?
 Or maybe by default if I can making the sizing not changing with different numbers
-- [ ] Make desktop and laptop versions of some meters, ie desktop doesn't need wifi or battery info, laptop may not need GPU info
+- [ ] Make desktop and laptop versions of some meters, ie. desktop doesn't need wifi or battery info, laptop may not need GPU info
-- [ ] Notification system
+- [ ] Notification system (using IFTTT and pushover?)
+Edit: Nevermind Pushover only allows apps to send notifications, receiving must be done in a special app and is as the name implies push based not pull based.
 - [ ] Get real fact from fact repository and mix them in with fact sphere facts
 - [ ] Add support for audio playback of fact sphere on left click
-- [ ] Add option for users to define (or automagically?) max Internet and HDD speeds if they dont want those meters to dynamically scale based on best known since refresh (Honestly not a big deal)
+- [ ] Add option for users to define (or automagically?) max Internet and HDD speeds if they don't want those meters to dynamically scale based on best known since refresh (Honestly not a big deal)
 - [ ] Add combined Top Processes with paging
 - [ ] Several bars variants need to be checked for code consistency, such as percentual being set on some of the ferpnom meters, process being spelled wrong, or other logical bugs, and missoptimizations within them
 - [ ] Final optimization pass